Understanding Acne and The Expert Tips You Need To Control It

 It can affect all genders of all ages.
 Keeping your skin clean is an important way to treat and prevent acne.
 Use a Ph pH-balanced face wash like Alpha H Triple Action Cleanser pH 5.0 / 5.5, which has a soothing, calming action on the skin from Aloe Vera extract, which also has natural anti-inflammatory properties.
 It will improve skin hydration and reduce epidermal water loss.

-Breakout, Congested, and Acne skins can also have a dull complexion, with sometimes an uneven skin tone and texture.
+breakout, congested, and acne-prone skin can also have a dull complexion, with sometimes an uneven skin tone and texture.
 A BHA exfoliating treatment is designed to decongest pores, control excess oil, and minimise bacteria that lead to breakouts.
-Alpha H purifying tonic with 2% Salicylic acid is enriched with naturally anti-inflammatory ingredients such as eucalyptus, arnica, and thyme to soothe, clear, and rebalance the skin.

 To help minimise the appearance of breakouts, I also recommend a deep cleansing mask to target specific areas.
 Topicrem Purifying Mask with a duo of white and green clay will absorb and correct excess sebum, it has a global action on shine, visible pores, imperfections, and residual marks.
 Marine algae extract for its anti-inflammatory action.